solitaire286/100DaysOfCode/Day 5/Log-5.md

 It's always good to learn more than just one way of doing something, and also to understand how to get a similar result if a certain function/method is not available, especially when working in another language.

-It was a good experience, and I look forward to understanding these concepts further with more practice.
+It was a good experience, and I look forward to understanding these concepts better with more practice.

 **Day 5 == Done!**